chipjarred/Async/README.md

         }
     }

-`withLock` blocks until the a lock can be obtained, and then once the lock is obtained, it executes the closure passed to it, and unlocks before returning.
+`withLock` blocks until the a lock can be obtained, and once obtained, it executes the closure passed to it, and unlocks before returning.
 The unlock happens immediately after the closure completes, regardless of whether it returns or throws.

 `Mutex` also provides a failable `withAttemptedLock` method that allows you specify a time-out, possibly none, after which it will stop waiting for a lock and throws `MutexError.lockFailed`.
 If it fails, the lock is not obtained and the closure is not run.

-Although explicitly locking and unlocking the `Mutex` is error-prone, there are circumstances when neither `withLock` nor `withAttemptedLock` will do the job, such as interleving locking and unlocking multiple mutexes in ways that are neither exclusive to one another, nor cleanly nestable.
+Although explicitly locking and unlocking the `Mutex` is error-prone, there are circumstances when neither `withLock` nor `withAttemptedLock` will do the job, such as interleaving locking and unlocking multiple mutexes in ways that are neither exclusive to one another, nor cleanly nestable.
 For those cases, `Mutex` also provides `lock()`, `tryLock()`, and `unlock()` methods.
 Prefer `withLock` and `withAttemptedLock` when you can use them, but if you must explicitly lock and unlock the mutex yourself it is your responsibility to ensure that each `lock()` or successful `tryLock()` is balanced by exactly one `unlock()`, otherwise, you'll deadlock, or crash when the `Mutex` is deinitialized.
-For debug builds, `Mutex` tries to help you detect these cases.

 Refer to comment documentation for more information on these other methods.